cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 When an Excel workbook is opened, xlOil tries to load the module `<workbook_name>.py` (this is configurable).
-When registering functions from workbook modules, xlOil defaults to making any declared functions :ref:`Functions:Local Functions`
+When registering functions from workbook modules, xlOil defaults to making any declared functions :ref:`xlOil_Python/Functions:Local Functions`

-The function :any:`xloil.linked_workbook()` when called from a workbook module retrieves the associated workbook path.
+The function :any:`xloil.linked_workbook` when called from a workbook module retrieves the associated workbook path.

 Another way to package python code for distribution is to create an XLL, see